 - Your ballot will be rejected if your signature on the ballot does not not match your signature on your voter registration form.

-- You have until 5:00 pm on the 7th day after Election Day to fix this issue.
+- You have until 5:00 pm on the 5th day after Election Day to fix this issue for federal elections.

 Arizona emergency ballots

 Some states have special procedures that allow you to obtain an emergency ballot if a medical or other emergency occurs after the standard absentee ballot application window.Emergency Ballot Rules

 You can apply for an emergency absentee ballot if you are admitted to the hospital after 5pm on the second Friday before Election Day and before 5pm on Election Day.
 You will have to provide identification and sign a statement affirming that you have or are experiencing an emergency.

 - Emergency ballot request ends 5PM on Election Day

 - Emergency ballot return deadline is Election Day

 Contact your local election office if you have questions.